-- Turn the < > dial to select the movie to be played back. - In the index display, perforations at the left edge of a thumbnail indicate a movie.
-As movies cannot be played back from the index display, press < (s) > to switch to the single-image display.
+- Turn the < >> dial to select the movie to be played back. - In the single-image display, the Image displayed on the upper left indicates a movie. - In the index display, perforations at the left edge of a thumbnail indicate a movie.
+As movies cannot be played back from the index display, press (i)> to switch to the single-image display.

-In the single-image display, press <(F)>.
+In the single-image display, press < (set) >.